myagizguler/angular-universal-firebase-boilerplate/README.md

-# Angular Universal Firebase Functions Boilerplate
+# Angular Universal Firebase Boilerplate

 A Firebase boilerplate for an Angular project with Universal preinstalled and correctly configured to deploy to Firebase Functions and Hosting.